 This collection of thought pieces brings together a number of lead thinkers; academics, practitioners and consultants who are active in the debate about the future of the HR function.
 We asked them to talk about HR operating models from various angles to provide a summary of the key themes for HR practitioners.

 We need to continue to research and understand the evolving operating models and structures of the HR function.
 We must also understand and help develop the capabilities or competencies, but you also have to organise the function to deliver: design roles, responsibilities and reporting structures and utilise technology.

-We support the view that there is not one model for delivering HR that is suited to all organisations.
+We support the view that there is not one model for delivering HR that is suited to all organisations, that different organisations have different needs.
 How an organisation should structure its HR function depends on its organisational strategy, wider organisational structure and the requirements of its customers and the organisation it is supporting.
-These things can be influenced by other factors such as size and maturity of the organisation.
-Potentially there are some principles that can be applied in all organisations.
+These things can be influenced by other factors such as size of the organisation and maturity.

 Decisions about how to structure the function should be taken using a rigorous approach to organisational design, starting by looking at the organisation holistically rather than straight at the HR function.

 - Does your organisation have a clear organisation strategy?